Ekumen-OS/andino_webots/README.md

 source install/setup.bash
 ```

-## Usage :rocket:
+## :rocket: Usage

 ### Start empty simulation

-Once the package is built and sourced, you can start an empty simulation by running the following ROS2 launch file:
+Once the package is built and sourced, you can start an empty simulation by running the following ROS 2 launch file:

 ```sh